-At my seminars I ask attendees to put up their hands if they work really hard and almost everyone puts up their hands.
+In the old days when I was able to conduct seminars, I used to ask attendees to put up their hands if they work really hard and almost everyone puts up their hands.

 I then say: “Keep your hands up if you’re a multi-millionaire” and almost every hand goes down.

-The problem is most of us are working harder but the inflation-adjusted wage growth for the middle class has stayed stagnate or declined.
+The problem is most of us are working harder but the inflation-adjusted wage growth for the middle class has stayed stagnated or declined.

 Clearly, working more doesn’t mean making more.

 If you ask most people why they’re doing all this work, they’ll tell you it’s for money.

 By this, they mean a steady pay cheque that provides security.